Origin and History

 During the Seven Years' War, the regiment inhaber was:

-- since 1745: Friedrich Hannibal baron von Schmerzing
+- from 1745: Friedrich Hannibal Baron von Schmerzing

 During the Seven Years' War, the regiment was commanded by: